husainm97/quant-lab-alpha/README.md

 ## Assumptions and Limitations

-As a toolkit built to study financial theory, a number of regional and broker-dependent real world effects are excluded for simplicity.
-This alters the outcome from what may be realistically achievable.
-Differences may be accounted for externally when choosing inputs.
-The following limitations must be kept in mind:
+As a toolkit designed to study financial theory, several regional, institutional, and broker-dependent real-world effects are intentionally excluded.
+This simplifies interpretation but may deviate from realizable outcomes.

+Key limitations include:

-- Currently all assets are converted to USD to allow for cross currency portfolios and regressions to academic factors
+- All assets are converted to USD to enable cross-currency factor regressions
-- Portfolio weights are currently assumed to remain constant; drift and rebalancing are planned in a future update
+- Portfolio weights are assumed to remain constant (rebalancing planned)
-- Leverage multipliers assumed to be constant; realistically hard borrowing limits, maximum permitted loan-to-value ratios and margin calls significantly limit this strategy
+- Leverage multipliers are static; real-world borrowing constraints are not modeled
-- Assets with short histories are extended using synthetic returns generated from FF5 regressions
+- Assets with short histories may be extended using FF5-based synthetic returns
-- Taxes are **not** modeled; withdrawals currently represent spending *plus* taxes
+- Taxes are **not** modeled; withdrawals represent spending *plus* taxes
-- The Markowitz optimizer runs on a limited random sample; direct solvers (e.g. `pypfopt`) would yield more robust solutions
+- The Markowitz optimizer uses randomized sampling; direct solvers (e.g. `pypfopt`) would be more robust
-- Primary market data is sourced from Yahoo Finance; additional data providers are planned
+- Market data is sourced from Yahoo Finance; additional providers are planned

 ---

 ## Realism Update™ (In Development)

-Features that materially increase realism but are currently separated to keep the core engine clean and interpretable:
+Features that materially increase realism but are intentionally separated to keep the core engine clean and interpretable:

 - **Portfolio rebalancing**
 - **Inflation-adjusted withdrawals**
-- Limited leverage model imposing hard loan amount cap, loan-to-value ratio and margin calls
+- Limited leverage model with loan-to-value caps and margin calls
 - Real (not just nominal) return tracking
 - Stress testing with ±1% return and +20% volatility shocks

-These features are planned as **opt-in layers**, not hardwired assumptions.
+These will be introduced as **opt-in layers**, not hardwired assumptions.

 ---

 ## Known Issues
-- Currently empty, please report any bugs to me directly at **husainm97@gmail.com**
+- Currently none.
+Please report bugs directly to **husainm97@gmail.com**
+- Recent fixes:
-- Recent fixes: Markowitz optimiser weights now apply in Treeview, negative wealth paths are terminated in simulations
+  - Markowitz optimizer weights now correctly apply in the Treeview
+  - Negative wealth paths are terminated in Monte Carlo simulations

+---
+Pull requests are welcome.
 ---
 ## Getting Started